HousometerProperty report · 2 Jul 2026

 OfcomBroadband speeds, full-fibre and gigabit coverage

-Office for National Statistics (ONS)Census 2021, income and deprivation indices
+Office for National Statistics (ONS)Census 2021, income estimates, deprivation indices

 planning.data.gov.uk / PlanItPlanning applications, decisions and designations